astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 1. Read the target file.
 2. Read nearby related files, especially interfaces, providers, factories, enums, validators, and tests.
+3. If a class is `partial`, scan adjacent files for other parts of the same class.
-3. Check the `.csproj` for compile inclusion and package/reference context.
+4. Check the `.csproj` for compile inclusion and package/reference context.
-4. Determine whether the requested change already exists.
+5. Determine whether the requested change already exists.
-5. Emit the smallest useful delta.
+6. Emit the smallest useful delta.

 Do not regenerate an entire file when a small targeted change is sufficient.

+When producing a drop-in replacement for an existing file, keep unchanged code faithful to the original file.

 ## Commit-message guidance

 Commit messages should follow the repository's concise outline style:

 - First line: present-tense, sentence-case summary, no more than 50 characters.
+- First word of the first line is a present-tense verb.
+- If a single file is being added as the only change, use `Create` followed by the file name.
+- If a single file is being modified as the only change, use `Update` followed by the file name.
 - Second line: blank.
 - Body: present-tense outline bullets.
 - Wrap file names, paths, code entities, package IDs, XML elements, and values in backticks in the body.
 - Do not put backticks in the top line.
+- Do not use Comprehensive Commit format.

 ## Pull request and issue guidance